zogzog/cubicweb/doc/book/en/annexes/rql/language.rst

         P is Person, (P interested_by T, T name 'training') OR (P city 'Paris')

-- *The name and surname of all people*
+- *The surname and firstname of all people*
   ::

         Any N, P WHERE
-        X is Person, X name N, X first_name P
+        X is Person, X name N, X firstname P

   Note that the selection of several entities generally force the use of "Any" because the type specification applies otherwise